azdavis/azdavis.net/posts/en/assume-recursion-works.md

 When writing a recursive function, we may assume that if we make a recursive call on a "smaller" argument, then the call will return to us the correct answer.

 The reason why it is okay to do this is because recursion corresponds to induction.
 That is, "assume the recursive call just works" is not informal hand-waving, it is the **inductive hypothesis**.
-Further, it is known that if you give something a fancy math name, it is Correct.
+Further, it is known that if you give something a fancy math name, it is Correct™.

 The rest of this post is basically just expounding on the above at length.